winitzki/scall/tutorial/programming_dhall.md

 The concept of "statically known values" is useful for understanding the usage of `assert` expressions.
 Consider an assertion of the form `assert : x ≡ y`.
-If `x` and `y` are statically known then the Dhall typechecker will be able to validate that assertion by reducing both `x` and `y` to literal values.
+If `x` and `y` are statically known then the Dhall typechecker will   reduce both `x` and `y` to literal values and then check if those values are equal.
 Typically, that's what the programmer expects when writing an `assert` expression.
 For this reason, `assert` expressions are almost always used with statically known values.

 Reducing an expression to a literal value at typechecking time is possible only if that expression is a statically known value.

 When `x` or `y` is not statically known, the typechecker will only be able to reduce `x ≡ y` to a normal form containing some symbolic variables.
-In most cases, this is not useful because it cannot be validated.
+In most cases, this is not useful and is not what programmers intend.

 For example, here is an attempt to create a function `f` enforcing the condition that `f x` may be called only with nonzero `x`:
 ```dhall